 It is apparent that M'gann has started to overuse her abilities to the point where you would think she is evil, One example is that M'gann makes an alien catatonic, because she needed information.

 When Artemis "dies" by the hands of Aqualad, it takes a great toll on Miss Martian, and when she encounters Aqualad in the episode "Before The Dawn", obliterates his mind and leaves him in a catatonic state.
 She then finds out that Artemis is really alive, and that she and Aqualad are really undercover.
 She is eventually ambushed and captured by Artemis (appearing as Tigress) and Deathstroke the Terminator, under orders from Aqualad's father Black Manta.
-Though initially reluctant to use her powers to repair Aqualad's mind, (as she does not trusts herself not to make it worse) she eventually begins to rebuild his mind with Artemis's help.
-When Artemis, Miss Martian and Aqualad deduce that Black Manta will kill her once she serves her purpose, the trio desperately begin to search for a way to have her escape.
+Though initially reluctant to use her powers to repair Aqualad's mind, (as she does not trust herself not to make it worse) she eventually begins to rebuild his mind with Artemis's help.
+When Artemis, Miss Martian, and Aqualad deduce that Black Manta will kill her once she serves her purpose, the trio desperately begins to search for a way to have her escape.
 Fortunately, an attack by Sportsmaster and Cheshire provides the perfect cover for Miss Martian to escape and return to The Team.

 Following this, she takes a back seat for most of the proceedings, appearing occasionally during large battles but doing nothing of note.
 The series finale hints that she and Superboy may reconcile.

 Miss Martian appears in DC Super Hero Girls, she is voiced by Cristina Pucelli.